antoniofregoso/bj-webchat/README.md

-# aiWidget
+# Rdx Webchat
-Web Widget to connect to the Rasa conversational chatbot version 3.1 or later.
+Web Component to connect to the Rasa conversational chatbot version 3.1 or later.
 ## Features
 1. Text Messages.
 2. Quick Replies.